 - Spicy: Feel free to add dried chiles for a little spice.

-Once you try a brined chicken, you’ll be hooked!
-Everyone will think you’re a gourmet chef when they get a taste of your perfectly cooked chicken.
-While making a this brining solution is an extra step in the cooking process, it’s totally worth it in my opinion.
+When you try a brined chicken, your taste buds will be hooked!
+The secret is to cook just the right amount of time so that the chicken will be perfect.
+While making this brining solution is an extra step in the cooking process, it’s worth it in my opinion.

 Recipe